ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 # Limitations

 This document is concerned exclusively with the DNS transport, and does not affect or inform the construction or interpretation of DNS messages.
 For example, nothing in this document indicates whether the service is intended for use as a recursive or authoritative DNS server.
 Clients must know the intended use in their context.

-# Relationship to DNS URIs

-The `dns:` URI scheme {{?DNSURI=RFC4501}} describes a way to represent DNS queries as URIs.
-This scheme optionally includes an authority, comprised of a host and port number (with a default of 53).
-DNS URIs normally omit the authority, or specify an IP address, but a hostname is allowed, in which case it is suitable for use with this mapping.

 # Examples